lammps/learning/src/file_format.rst

 basic atom dump_style so we only have atoms' id, types and scaled coordinates (that is coordinates divided by box length in each dimension).

+From the TIMESTEP heading, you might guess that a dump file will usually contain information about how a simulation changes `over time`, and you would be correct!
+Thus, a `data` file is used to store the `complete` state of a simulation with the `write_data` command, and in later lessons you will see how to start a new simulation from that state with the `read_data` command.
+On the other hand, a `dump` file stores information about how the system changes over time, and can then be used for analyzing simulation results.

+If you (or your supervisor) have previously used other molecular dynamics software, you may recognize that the dump file loosely corresponds to "coordinates" or "trajectory" output files from other software.
+However, LAMMPS gives you great flexibility in what you choose to output.
+For example, the default `dump` format outputs scaled coordinates, but we will soon see how to output unscaled coordinates instead.
+You may know that other molecular dynamics packages store information that `does not` change throughout a simulation (such as molecular bonds and particle charges) in "parameter", "topology" or "configuration" files.
+In LAMMPS, this information is read from a `data` file, but the `data` file also usually contains coordinates and velocities.
 You can compare the `dump file` with the `data file`, and see that they basically contain the same information, with few exceptions, namely the total number of types, masses and the velocities.
 Getting only the